Help when you can no longer live at home

-The Youth Payment is made by the Ministry of Social Development.
+The Youth Payment is made by the Ministry of Social Development (Work and Income).
 If you’re 16 or 17 years old, don’t have dependent children and need help financially, you may be eligible for the Youth Payment.
 You may also be eligible if you have a partner who meets specific Work and Income criteria.

 Family Works runs the Youth Service in the upper South Island.
 We can answer any of your questions and help you to apply for the Youth Payment and any other assistance you’re entitled to.

 Our Family Works Youth Coaches are friendly and highly experienced in helping young people on the Youth Payment to live independently.
 Our goal is to help you with the things that you need today and to support you to work towards the things that you would like to see in your future.

 The Youth Service team will support you to:

 - Complete your Youth Payment or Young Parent Payment applications